conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 Think step by step.
 ```

 §5.16.
-Many LLM have been **instruction-tuned** to solve problems step-by-step without being explicitly prompted to do so.
-LLMs with a user interface, the instruction to think step-by-step may be hidden in the **system prompt**.
+Many LLMs have been **instruction-tuned** to solve problems step-by-step without being explicitly prompted to do so.
+For LLMs with a user interface, the instruction to think step-by-step may be hidden in the **system prompt**.

 §5.17.
 For tasks involving common-sense reasoning (rather than mathematical or logical reasoning), gains from CoT prompting are limited.
 For knowledge-based tasks, CoT prompting might even hurt!